ishaanrf1/COMSE6998_DP/readme.md

 <img src="https://github.com/ishaanrf1/COMSE6998_DP/blob/main/plots/plot_a1_acc.png">
 <img src="https://github.com/ishaanrf1/COMSE6998_DP/blob/main/plots/plot_a1_val_acc.png">

+### Observations

+- Increasing the noise reduces the value of epsilon which should imply better privacy protection.
+- It is also known that privacy protection level is inversely proportional to model performance.
+- We observe little difference for 0.1 and 1, but noise = 10 degrades the performance by a big margin.

 Following are the observed values of epsilon for various values of the noise multiplier:

 | Noise         | Epsilon          |